aanaberu/DAI-Hub/README.md

 4. Application Topology for Kubernetes: Consistently visualize relationships and real-time status of applications and workloads deployed to any Kubernetes target, including Red Hat OpenShift.
 5. Pipelines with Tekton: This plug-in provides details of all Tekton Pipelines and their status across all services.
 6. GitOps with Argo CD: Track the health and status of Argo CD and monitor services inside Backstage.

++addon : Red Hat Developer Hub and its associated plug-ins extend the upstream Backstage product by providing additional features such as integration with OpenShift, enterprise role-based access control (RBAC), and dynamic plug-ins.

 # Streamline onboarding with Golden Path templates